CPG Legal – Attorneys at law.

 Types of civil actions in Costa Rica. ☎️ Torts and civil law claims.

-Costa Rica respects the right to file any action, which is a natural right all itself.
+Costa Rica respects the right to file any action, which is a natural right.
 It consists of a legal power to request the satisfaction of a claim to the jurisdictional organs of the State.
-I am Dr. Christopher Pirie, a civil procedural attorney.
 A civil action is exercised through a lawsuit containing one or various specific claims.
 The Judge, imbued with jurisdiction, will resolve your case through a judgment.
-The Civil Procedural Code regulates civil cases in Costa Rica.
-This type of litigation, falls under a branch of the law called “Procedural Law.”
+Costa Rica has made progress with the duration of civil actions.
+We have a new Civil Procedural Code, that has greatly reduced the length of civil proceedings.
+All commercial and civil disputes, are regulated through the Civil Procedural Code.
+This type of procedural litigation, falls under a branch of the law called “Procedural Law.”

 What is not asked for is not given.
 Knowing what to request is an art all in itself.
 An adage says that for a civil action to be successful, you must first be right in your claim.
 But being right is not enough.
 You must also know how to request your claim and hope the Judge will sustain it.
 If you need to file a claim against someone or defend yourself from one, we are the legal professionals you need.